UMM-CSci-Systems/Echo-client-server/README.md

 big difference there is that the `DateServer` returns a single string and quits rather than continuing to echo back its input, but the socket work there should be helpful.
-Your server should wait for a client connection on port 6013 using `Socket.accept()`.
+Your server should wait for a client connection on the port specified by the instructor using `Socket.accept()`.
 When a connection is made, the server should repeatedly:

 - Read some data from the socket
 - Write that data back to the client